Shanikah-Boyce/Building-an-Automated-CI-CD-Pipeline-with-AWS-for-Java-Web-Applications/README.md

 ---
 ## ⚙️ Continuous Integration with AWS CodeBuild
-To automate the build and deployment process for the Java application, AWS CodeBuild serves as the backbone of the continuous integration (CI) pipeline.
-This setup compiles, tests, and packages the application into a deployable `WAR` (Web Application Archive) file, all without manual intervention.
+To automate the build and deployment process for the Java application, AWS CodeBuild served as the backbone of the continuous integration (CI) pipeline.
+It compiled, tested, and packaged the application into a deployable WAR (Web Application Archive) file, all without manual intervention.

 The pipeline integrates seamlessly with GitHub via the official GitHub App, triggering builds automatically on every push to the `master` branch.
 This eliminates static credentials and manual intervention, ensuring a secure and efficient workflow.